Simple random sample

 In statistics, a simple random sample (or SRS) is a subset of individuals (a sample) chosen from a larger set (a population) in which a subset of individuals are chosen randomly, all with the same probability.
 It is a process of selecting a sample in a random way.
 In SRS, each subset of k individuals has the same probability of being chosen for the sample as any other subset of k individuals.
-A simple random sample is an unbiased sampling technique.
 Simple random sampling is a basic type of sampling and can be a component of other more complex sampling methods.